marcinhlybin/prometheus-barman-exporter/README.md

 Metric `barman_up` show output of `barman check SERVER_NAME` command.
 Output `OK` is `1.0`, `FAILED` is `0.0`.

-Using timestamps from metrics `barman_last_backup` and `barman_first_backup` you can easily calculate how long ago the backups has been done, e.g.
+Using timestamps from metrics `barman_last_backup` and `barman_first_backup` you can easily calculate how long ago a backup was completed:

 ```time() - barman_last_backup{instance="$instance", server="$server"}```